clintval/gimme/README.md

 #### Installation

-Ensure you do a recursive clone otherwise you will not pull the submodule roles.
+Ensure you do a recursive clone otherwise you will not pull the submodules.

 ```bash
 ❯ git clone --recursive https://github.com/clintval/gimme.git